redii/skipper-frontend/README.md

 - Redux
 - AntDesign Components

-It is an webapp which I use to proivde various different features, which I need over time.
+It is an webapp which I use to proivde a variety features, which I need over time.
 Current modules:
 - Administration
   - Users
 - Upload